tinythings/sysinspect/docs/global_config.rst

     Type: **boolean**

-    Enable or disable development mode for the WebAPI service.
+    Enable or disable development-only helpers for the WebAPI service.

     .. danger::

-        This option is exclusively only for development purposes!
-If it is enabled, Swagger UI will be running on
+        This option is exclusively for development purposes.
+If enabled, the authentication endpoint returns a static token and the development query endpoint is exposed.

     Default is ``false``.